-6. Get out of your pajamas!
+6. Get out of your pyjamas!

-There’s nothing quite as exciting as going from having to get all dressed up to go into the office, to simply being able to shuffle around in your pajamas all day.
-When I first started working from home, I would live in my pajamas.
+There’s nothing quite as exciting as going from having to get all dressed up to go into the office, to simply being able to shuffle around in your pyjamas all day.
+When I first started working from home, I would live in my pyjamas.
 It was such a treat!
 But, it began to get a bit out of hand and I think it started to impact my mental health negatively.
-I still have days where I work in my pajamas (like today!) but, for the most part, I try to get into normal clothes.
+I still have days where I work in my pyjamas (like today!) but, for the most part, I try to get into normal clothes.
 Find the middle ground by wearing things you may not normally be able to wear to your office but are still comfortable.
 For me, that’s usually a really baggy, billowy dress.
 For Matt, it’s usually boardshorts and activewear shirts.